jkunkee/ESP32-display-support/LCD-Products/ESP32-S3-LCD-1.69/Tasmota/README.md

 * GPIO8 - Display Rst
 * GPIO10 - I2C SCL - 1
 * GPIO11 - I2C SDA - 1
-* GPIO12 - Option A - 3 (this can be any unused pin; toggling it runs the on/off commands for the screen)
+* GPIO12 - Option A - 3 (this can be any unused pin; it only configures the display)
 * GPIO15 - Backlight
 * GPIO33 - Buzzer
     * This can be validated with the Tasmota Command `Buzzer 2,3`